Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

 Rutgers Stats and Trends

-- In Rutgers' four games this season, it has three wins against the spread.
+- Rutgers has three wins against the spread in four games this year.

-- The Scarlet Knights covered the spread in their only game when underdogs by 15 points or more.
+- This year, the Scarlet Knights won ATS in their only game as an underdog of 15 points or more.

-- Rutgers' games this season have gone over the total in one out of three opportunities (33.3%).
+- Rutgers' games this year have hit the over on one of three set point totals (33.3%).

-- Rutgers is 1-0 against the spread and 2-0 overall in games when it records more than 23.3 points.
+- When Rutgers scores more than 23.3 points, it is 1-0 against the spread and 2-0 overall.

 - The Scarlet Knights have turned the ball over one time, five fewer times than the Buckeyes have forced turnovers (6).